MOSES * EGYPT * SPAETH

 - Jesper Hoegenhaven, Ph.D. in Theology, Professor, - at the University of Copenhagen, - Jyllands-Posten, Daily

 "... something impressive and terrifying about Ove von Spaeth's attempt to rediscover the historical Moses. - Von Spaeth is an immensely learned man - at ease in Egyptology - he deciphers inscriptions, sculptures, calendars, historical records and much more with a brilliant breadth of view.
-And the result is striking. - Von Spaeth's efforts are impressive - and to a great extent convincing.
-The account ...is definitely thrilling and readable.
-And makes you look forward to the sequel ...".
+And the result is striking. - Von Spaeth's achievements are impressive - and to a great extent convincing.
+The account ...is definitely thrilling and worth reading; and makes you look forward to the sequel ...".

 - Lars Tjalve, M.A. in Theology, - Kristeligt Dagblad, Daily

-"… In his book-series, i.e. "Assassinating Moses", a Danish researcher and writer has presented what - by international standards - may be considered sensational evidence on a connection between the history of Egypt and the existence of Moses …"
+"… In his book-series, i.e. "Assassinating Moses", a Danish researcher and writer has presented what - by international standards - has to be considered sensational evidence on a connection between the history of Egypt and the existence of Moses …"

-- Erling Haagensen, Writer and Documentary Film Director, - Bornholms Tidende, Daily
+- Erling Haagensen, Writer and Film Director, Member of Danish Film Directors, - Bornholms Tidende, daily

 "...
 No researcher has previously turned his or her attention on these matters which obviously deserve a wider audience.
 Ove von Spaeth truly risks his neck - which a genuine researcher must be willing to do, by the way, unless he is content to be a book-keeper.
 One thing is certain, however: Ove von Spaeth has thrown down an impressive inter-disciplinary gauntlet that cannot be ignored ...".